 - This soup is pureed at the end, so the vegetable only need to be coarsely chopped.

-- Heat the oil in a large pot and saute the vegetables.
+- Heat the oil in a large pot and saute the vegetables until the onions start to soften.

 - Add the ginger and curry paste and saute for another minute.

-- Pour over the broth and lentils and simmer until the carrots and squash are soft.
+- Bring to a boil and simmer until the carrots and squash are soft.

 - Puree to desired consistency.